Actuarial-Control-Cycle-Part-A-2023-T1/team_absn/README.md

 encouraging voluntary relocation in order to reduce the potential of future displacement, particularly in areas at high risk of hazard.

-In the case of involuntary displacement, houses are severely damaged as a result of climaterelated events or natural disasters, to the point that the house becomes unliveable.
+In the case of involuntary displacement, houses are severely damaged as a result of climate-related events or natural disasters, to the point that the house becomes unliveable.
 In this situation, individuals are displaced from their homes, either needing to search for alternative accommodation or becoming homeless while their homes are rebuilt.
 Rebuilding a home